This post may contain affiliate links. See my affiliate disclosure policy.

 Instructions

-- Place almonds and garlic cloves into the bowl of a food processor fitted with the chopping blade.
+- Place almonds and garlic into a food processor.
 Pulse until finely chopped.

-- Transfer to a jar with a tight-fitting lid.
-Store in the refrigerator for up to 1 week.
+- Transfer to a jar and store in the refrigerator for up to 1 week.

 Equipment